Board

 Katrina is an experienced non-executive director with over 16 years of service on government boards in the health, education and water sectors.

-She currently serves on the boards of Bendigo Kangan Institute and Gippsland Water and chairs the audit and risk committee of both boards.
+She currently serves on the boards of Bendigo Kangan Institute and Gippsland Water and is the chair of the audit and risk committee of Bendigo Kangan Institute.

 Katrina has previously worked as a corporate lawyer and is a graduate of the AICD Company Directors course.